1. How was “Pediatric Trauma Care” started?

 Injured children cannot be handled the same way as adults.
 They differ both physically and mentally.
 For instance, because a child’s body contains a much smaller quantity of blood, in the case of a severe hemorrhage, it is in greater danger than an adult.

 Whether the injured child is transported by ambulance or helicopter, this must be properly equipped to deal with children’s needs (e.g. it must have a child-sized oxygen mask because a larger one will not fit properly on a child’s face and is therefore useless).
-To be effective, medical personnel accompanying the injured child must be specially trained to deal with pediatric accident and emergency cases.
+To be effective, medical personnel accompanying the injured child must be specially trained to deal with paediatric accident and emergency cases.

 Swift and correct transportation of the injured child, in conjunction with on-the-spot emergency care, can reduce children’s death rate during transportation, from 62%, which is the present rate in Greece to 5%.
 It also helps to avoid aggravating the injured child’s condition.